 I believe Mom may have used boneless beef shorts ribs originally for this recipe.
 As you can imagine, they were so tasty!
 Update!
-The photo above and the next few are the short rib version.
+The photo above and the next few are the beef short rib version.
 It was amazing!

-I believe Mom may have used boneless beef shorts ribs originally for this recipe.
-As you can imagine, they were so tasty!
-Update!
-The photo above is the short rib version and it was amazing!
 She served these tacos with a super easy toasted chile de arbol salsa and diced onions.
 This was one of the rare times she would use tomato sauce to prepare a salsa.
 I would imagine that she did this for convenience, but the results are delicious.

 Once in a while, it’s ok to cut corners when preparing a recipe.
 For example, a huge pork shoulder roast can be replaced with a smaller package of boneless country-style ribs when a smaller portion is required.
 I do this all the time.
 I enjoy lean cuts of meats, but for some recipes, you must have the right cut of meat and some fat to yield a more flavorful and moist result.